-of three years unless an appointment is to fill a vacancy.
-An appointment to fill

-(C) [Any Committee member may be removed from office by an affirmative vote of two-thirds of the Committee after due notice if such member has missed three consecutive meetings or has been absent from n more than fifty percent (50%) of the meetings held during any twelve consecutive months.
-(D) Any Committee member may be removed from office by an affirmative vote of two-thirds of the Committee after due notice if such
+[Bracketed/Underscored Material] - New [Bracketed/Strikethrough Material] - Deletion

+19 (B) As vacancies on the Committee occur, the [City] Council and Mayor 20 shall alternatively appoint new members with the [City] Council making the 21 first appointment.
+All appointments shall be subject to [City] Council approval.
+22 The existing Committee members may make recommendations to the Mayor 23 and [City] Council for candidates to fill vacancies on the Committee.
+If either 24 the Mayor or [City] Council fails to name a replacement Committee member 25 within 45 days of the vacancy, then the other body shall make the 26 appointment.
+The Committee members shall be appointed for staggered terms 27 of three years unless an appointment is to fill a vacancy.
+An appointment to fill 28 a vacancy shall be for the unexpired term.
+Terms shall begin on the first day of 29 September.
+The Committee members shall elect the Committee Chair annually.

+30 (C) [Any Committee member may be removed from office by an

+31 affirmative vote of two-thirds of the Committee after due notice if such

+32 member has missed three consecutive meetings or has been absent from

+1 more than fifty percent (50%) of the meetings held during any twelve

+2 consecutive months.

+3 (D) Any Committee member may be removed from office by an

+4 affirmative vote of two-thirds of the Committee after due notice if such

+5 member has violated any law, regulation or charter provision, or for other

+6 good cause such as the intentional failure to carry out the duties of the

+7 Committee.

-- affirmative vote of two-thirds of the Committee after due notice if such member has violated any law, regulation or charter provision, or for other good cause such as the intentional failure to carry out the duties of the Committee. - (E)] The Committee shall meet at least four times per year, but may also meet monthly or upon the call of the [Committee] Chair or a majority of its members. - [(F)] [(D)] Committee members shall not receive compensation for their service.
-Voting members of the Committee shall not serve on any other city board, commission or task force. - [(G)] [(E)] The Chief Administrative Officer and the Director of Council Services or their [respective] designee[s] may attend all Committee meetings [where reports for publication are discussed]. - [(H)] [(F)] If an Official is the subject of an investigation, then the ex officio members or their designees, shall be recused from all meetings where that particular investigation is being discussed and [they] shall not have access to the investigative file during the pending investigation. - [(I)] [(G)] The Committee is a management committee and not a public board, commission or committee as specified by §§ 2-6-1-1 et seq. and not subject to the Open Meetings Act.
+8 (E)] The Committee shall meet at least four times per year, but may also 9 meet monthly or upon the call of the [Committee] Chair or a majority of its 10 members.

+[(F)] [(D)] Committee members shall not receive compensation for their service.
+Voting members of the Committee shall not serve on any other city board, commission or task force.

+14 [(G)] [(E)] The Chief Administrative Officer and the Director of Council 15 Services or their [respective] designee[s] may attend all Committee meetings 16 [where reports for publication are discussed].

+17 [(H)] [(F)] If an Official is the subject of an investigation, then the ex 18 officio members or their designees, shall be recused from all meetings where 19 that particular investigation is being discussed and [they] shall not have 20 access to the investigative file during the pending investigation.

+[(1)] [(G)] The Committee is a management committee and not a public board, commission or committee as specified by §§ 2-6-1-1 et seq. and not subject to the Open Meetings Act.
 The Committee is not formed to formulate public policy nor has authority to formulate public policy been delegated to the Committee.
-The Committee and its members are subject to the City Charter, Article XII Code of Ethics. - [(J)] [(H)] The Committee shall annually [recommend the Office of Internal Audit and Inspector General budget to the Mayor and Council through the normal city budget process for city departments in an amount sufficient for both offices to fulfill their respective function, which proposal may include]
+The Committee and its members are subject to the City Charter, Article XII Code of Ethics.